Bosnia and Herzegovina national sitting volleyball team: History

-Height, experience and strong club league are key to success in the sitting volleyball.
+Height, experience and a strong club league are key to success in sitting volleyball.
 80% of the Bosnian national team players come from Sarajevo based and Europe's top two sitting volleyball club sides; SDI Spid and OKI Fantomi.
-Height is a critical aspect of successful team as was case with Iranian national team winning gold over Bosnia at Rio 2016 Paralympics final due to height advantage of tallest Paralympian Morteza Mehrzadselakjani at 2.46m (8ft 1in), giving his team an advantage in his ability to both block at the net and fire over returns from a much higher trajectory.
-In the Rio final; Mehrzadselakjani was top scorer for Iran with 28 points.
-Safet Alibašić top scored for BIH with 16 points.
-Fastest serve came from Adnan Manko at 68 km/h.
+Height was a critical aspect of success for the Iranian national team winning gold over Bosnia at the Rio 2016 Paralympics due to the height advantage of tallest Paralympian Morteza Mehrzadselakjani at 2.46m (8ft 1in), giving his team an advantage in his ability to both block at the net and fire over returns from a much higher trajectory.
+In the Rio final, Mehrzadselakjani was top scorer for Iran with 28 points.
+Safet Alibašić top scored for BIH with 16 points and the fastest serve came from Adnan Manko at 68 km/h.
 Sport investment, financial backing and sprint velocities are other key factors.